govex/performance-management-getting-started/statfit.md

 * **Are there analysts positioned high enough in the organization to analyze everyone's data?**
   * **Yes:** Continue to the next question
   * **No, but we are willing to create a team:** Continue to the next question, because if you really create an analytics team and empower them, then a Stat program could be the right next step for you (even if a few remaining things are missing)
   * **No, and that's not going to happen:** Stop.
 Your organization is not ready for a Stat program.
 Data is useless without analysis, and analysis requires people.
-If you are not willing to establish analytical support for your stat efforts and are not willing to empower them with the ability to look at data from across the organization, then you aren't truly committed yet.
+If you are not willing to establish analytical support for your Stat efforts and are not willing to empower them with the ability to look at data from across the organization, then you aren't truly committed yet.

 * **Do the managers and executive champion take action based on analysis?**
   * **Yes:** Continue to the next question